-Drawdown payment: Funds can be drawn down before age 55 to pay for the treatment of designated critical illnesses and certain prosthetic appliances.
-A list of critical illnesses is provided by the Employees' Provident Fund Board.
+Drawdown payment: Funds can be drawn down before age 55 to purchase a house, to pay for education for the member or his or her children, or to pay for the treatment of designated critical illnesses and certain prosthetic appliances.
+A list of critical illnesses is provided by the Employees Provident Fund Board.

 The fund member is not required to retire at age 55.
-If the fund member withdraws all of his or her funds (Accounts 1, 2, and 3) at age 55, he or she can choose to rejoin and contribute to the Employees' Provident Fund if still in employment or if new employment is found.
+If the fund member withdraws all of his or her funds (Accounts 1 and 2) at age 55, he or she can choose to rejoin and contribute to the Employees Provident Fund if still employed or if new employment is found.
 Fund members who do not withdraw funds at age 55 and who are still employed must continue to make contributions.